-If you’re getting a fruity, acetone, or metallic smell to your breath, you’re getting what’s known as “keto breath.”
-When your body converts to burning fat for energy instead of glucose, the byproduct is ketones, and when you first start producing ketones, your body will create more of them than it will initially use.
+If you’re getting a fruity, acetone (like nail polish remover), or metallic smell to your breath, you’re getting what’s known as “keto breath.”
+When your body converts to burning fat for energy instead of glucose, the byproduct is ketones, one of which is called acetoacetate.
+When you first start producing ketones, your body will create more of them than it will initially use and you may smell it on your breath.
 Once your body has no more glucose stores to draw from for energy and starts getting more efficient at using ketones for energy, keto breath typically resolves.

 #2.
 Weight Loss

-Many people follow keto for the weight-loss benefits, which can be significant, especially if you stick with the lifestyle for a good amount of time.
+Many dieting people follow a ketogenic diet for the weight-loss benefits, which can be significant, especially if you stick with the lifestyle for a good amount of time.
 But when you first start on keto, you may experience rapid weight loss.
 This is because ketosis has a diuretic effect on your body, resulting in a quick loss of water weight (for this reason, take steps to stay hydrated).
-As your body becomes more used to keto and converts fat to ketones for fuel, you will experience more fat loss over time.
+As your body becomes more used to keto and converts fat to ketones for fuel, you will experience more body fat loss over time.

 #4.
 Decreased Energy for Exercise